This page will evolve as the FAQs are updated regularly (July 2020).

 4-H Specific information

-*More detailed information about numerous 4-H questions is available in the "March 25: late afternoon 4-H update" by Kirk Bloir, state 4-H leader (sent to the 4-H Professionals listserv).
+*More detailed information about numerous 4-H questions is available in the "March 25: late afternoon 4-H update" and April 7 "Follow-up to this morning's announcement" message – both by Kirk Bloir, state 4-H leader (sent to the 4-H Professionals listserv).

 Q: What about club and affiliate lists?